maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 - The _safety_ phase, which determines if candidate cycles are garbage.

 The correctness of this approach relies on another key insight: any mutation that occurs while we are marking our cycles _must_ appear in the next epoch.
-Therefore, there are two things we need to check for in any potential cycles:

-- No live node adds references to our potential cycle in the next epoch
+Therefore, we need to check that no external node adds an edge to our potential cycle over the current and next epoch.
-- No node increments their reference count in the next epoch

-We have two tests for this:
+We have two tests for this, corresponding to the current and next epoch respectively:

 ##### 3.5.3.1. Σ-test <a name="sigma-test"></a>